-Buying a New Guitar (How to buy a new guitar you love!)
+Buying a New Guitar (How to buy a guitar you love!)

 Buying a new guitar can be exciting and fun, but it can also be an experience fraught with uncertainty.
 In the first part of this article, I’ll help you determine which kind of guitar will be best suited to the type of music you want to play.
 I’ll also point out how to choose a guitar that’s comfortable and enjoyable during long periods of practice.
 Then, I’ll provide tips to help you in shopping for and buying a new guitar with confidence and ease.